mattrondel/mtg/Squirrels.md

 - [ ] GND (ebay) 5x

 - [ ] oma store 8x (including a pat lewis one)
+- [ ] Cardamajigs 8 different styles , 5 of which I like

 - [x] card kingdom robot squirrel